 Part 2: The Exit Counseling Session

-Exit Counseling is something you can do online, as your schedule allows.
+Exit Counseling is something you are required to complete, and agreed to when you signed your Master Promissory Note.
+The Exit Counseling may be done online, as your schedule allows.
 It’s meant to ensure that you are aware of your rights and responsibilities as a borrower of federal student loans.

 Unfortunate things sometimes happen.
 But when they do, you do have some options that will allow you to keep your student loan repayment under control.

 If you haven’t already signed up for a SALT account, consider it!
-Thanks to the College’s partnership with SALT, this service is totally FREE for LC students and alumni.
+Thanks to the College’s partnership with SALT, this service is totally FREE for Lewis & Clark students and alumni.
 They offer personalized loan counseling with friendly, knowledgeable counselors by phone and email.

-If your LC email account is still active, be sure to use it when registering: saltmoney.org/lclark.
+If your Lewis & Clark email account is still active, be sure to use it when registering: saltmoney.org/lclark.

 - Allows you to postpone payments on federal student loans.